Professor Michael Kearney

 Rediscovering a ‘lost’ species

-A rare insect species, Key’s Matchstick Grasshopper, was thought to be extinct in Victoria but has now been rediscovered by University of Melbourne researchers.
+A rare insect species, the Key’s Matchstick Grasshopper, was thought to be extinct in Victoria but has now been rediscovered, giving hope for conserving its future

 The sleepy lizard awakens new tools for climate change research

-University of Melbourne research into the impact of water shortages on Australia's sleepy lizard gives us insight into the effects of climate change on animals.
+The way Australia’s sleepy lizard reacts to water shortages gives us an insight into the effects of climate change on animals

 Grasshoppers: The new poster bug for insect conservation